Council researchers and partners are responding to the needs of refugees, children, and women facing sexual violence in East and Southern Africa.

-- And in Zambia, the Council and its partners are exploring ways of adapting proven, adult-oriented SGBV response models by the police to the specific needs of children, who represent the majority of violence survivors seeking services at police stations.
+- In Zambia, the Council and its partners are exploring ways of adapting proven, adult-oriented SGBV response models by the police to the specific needs of children, who represent the majority of violence survivors seeking services at police stations.

 Research results will help strengthen the thin evidence base on responding to child survivors in low-resource settings, as well as to survivors in humanitarian contexts.

-Results are expected in 2017 and will be used to establish and improve child- and refugee-focused SGBV programs and policies in East and Southern Africa.
+Results are expected in 2018 and will be used to establish and improve SGBV programs and policies for children, women, and refugees in East and Southern Africa.